WSU-cshimizu/ceg4110-group-project-chimera/deliverables/Requirement and Design Specficiaton/reqs.md

 ### 4.3 User Feedback on Matches

-&emsp;**4.3.1** Users must be able to provide feedback on the accuracy of the entity matches by selecting options such as "Very Accurate", "Somewhat Accurate", "Not Accurate"
+&emsp;**4.3.1** Users must be able to provide feedback on the accuracy of the entity matches by selecting options such as "Very Accurate", "Somewhat Accurate", "Not Accurate".
 &emsp;**4.3.2** Users should have the option to suggest new entities if they believe none of the matches are correct.
 These suggestions can be reviewed by the system administrators.

 ## User Story 5

 _As an admin user, I want to have special access to manage user reports, so that I ensure accurate and relevant information._

-1. The system must allow admins to delete/remove reports from the list of viewable reports.
+&emsp;**5.1.1** The system must allow admins to delete/remove reports from the list of viewable reports.
-2. Deleted reports will not remove the report from a database but will replace the reports with nulls.
+&emsp;**5.1.2** Deleted reports will not remove the report from a database but will replace the reports with nulls.
-3. Nullified reports will not contribute to the comparison analysis tools.
+&emsp;**5.1.3** Nullified reports will not contribute to the comparison analysis tools.
-4. Nullified reports will be hidden from view of all users other than admins.
+&emsp;**5.1.4** Nullified reports will be hidden from view of all users other than admins.
-5. Nullified reports will be fully nulled other than the report ID.
+&emsp;**5.1.5** Nullified reports will be fully nulled other than the report ID.

 ## User Story 6